Cyber Risk Challenges

 Tools used by cyber insurance underwriters

 Over the last few years, most underwriters adopted technological tools that assist them in the underwriting process.
-These tools allowed them to not only evaluate more accurately the level of cyber exposure, but also to improve the quantification and pricing model.
+These tools allowed them to not only evaluate the level of cyber exposure more accurately but also to improve the quantification and pricing model.

 - Cyber Risk Quantification – these tools are used to evaluate the financial impact of a cyber-attack, by considering the company’s characteristics (e.g., size, territories, revenue, security posture level, etc.).
-Using quantification tools provides a holistic view of an organization’s cyber risk profile, and provides an estimated to the potential loss due to various scenarios, such a data breach, ransomware, DDoS, etc. The evaluation includes the “Estimated Aggregated (Max) Loss” and the “Estimated Probable Loss”.
+Using quantification tools provides a holistic view of an organization’s cyber risk profile, and provides an estimate of the potential loss due to various scenarios, such as a data breach, ransomware, DDoS, etc. The evaluation includes the “Estimated Aggregated (Max) Loss” and the “Estimated Probable Loss”.

-- Benchmarking – Benchmarking tools help compare between the company’s security posture level to other similar companies.
+- Benchmarking – Benchmarking tools help compare the company’s security posture level to other similar companies.
 These scores allow organizations to measure the effectiveness of their cyber risk management, and their cyber insurance policies, compared to the performance of their peers within the same industry in order to assess whether they need to improve their security posture.
 These tools also help determine the terms and conditions of the policy by comparing Knowing limits of liability, premiums, coverages, and deductibles of similar companies, operating in the same industry.
 Read more about the minimum requirements demanded by cyber insurers here.

-As we’ve seen, although cyber insurance underwriting is a relatively new discipline, the insurance industry is already embracing various tools that assist the underwriter and the broker in the process of assessing, quantifying and benchmarking cyber risks.
-These technologies have become essential tools in setting the appropriate prices and establishing the cyber insurance premiums for client.
+Although cyber insurance underwriting is a relatively new discipline, the insurance industry is already embracing various tools that assist the underwriter and the broker in the process of assessing, quantifying, and benchmarking cyber risks.
+These technologies have become essential tools in setting the appropriate prices and establishing the cyber insurance premiums for clients.